metangdude101/ShreyDatta_BlueStampPortfolio/index.md

 ## Images
 <img src="20250709_100959.png" width=378 height=504>
-An image of my Memento from the screen side, showcasing its buttons.
+<a>An image of my Memento from the screen side, showcasing its buttons.</a>
 <img src="20250709_101010.png" width=378 height=504>
-An image of my Memento from the camera side, showcasing the camera and the Neopixels.
+<a>An image of my Memento from the camera side, showcasing the camera and the Neopixels.</a>
 <img src="20250709_101029.png" width-378 height=504>
-An image of my Memento from the side with the ports and the MicroSD card.
+<a>An image of my Memento from the side with the ports and the MicroSD card.</a>

 # Schematics
 <img src="adafruit_products_schem (1).png">